-- Project proponent shall make a request through a simple letter to the Member Secretary of the SPCB or UTPCC to arrange public hearing. - Project proponent shall enclose with the letter of request, at least 10 hard copies and 10 soft copies of the draft EIA report including the summary EIA report in English and local language prepared as per the approved scope of work, to the concerned Authority. - Simultaneously, project proponent shall arrange to send, one hard copy and one soft copy, of the above draft EIA report along with the summary EIA report to the following Authorities within whose jurisdiction the project will be located: - District magistrate(s) - Zilla parishad and municipal corporation - District industries office - Concerned regional office of the MoEF/SPCB - Above mentioned Authorities except concerned prior environmental clearance Authority (MoEF/SEIAA) shall arrange to widely publicize the draft EIA report within their respective jurisdictions.
-They shall also make draft EIA report for inspection electronically or otherwise to the public during normal hours till the public hearing is over. - Concerned regulatory Authority (MoEF/SEIAA/UTEIA) shall display the summary of EIA report on its website and also make full draft EIA report available for reference at a notified place during normal office hours at their head office. - SPCB or UTPCC concerned shall make arrangements for giving publicity about the project within the State/UT and make available the summary of draft EIA report for inspection in select offices, public libraries.
-They shall also additionally make available a copy of the draft EIA report to the above five authorities/offices as mentioned above. - The member secretary of the concerned SPCB or UTPCC shall finalize the date, time and exact venue for the conduct of public hearing within seven days of the date of the receipt of the draft EIA report from the project proponent and advertise the same in one major National Daily and one Regional vernacular Daily. - A minimum notice period of 30 (thirty) days shall be provided to the public for furnishing their responses. - No postponement of the date, time, venue of the public hearing shall be undertaken, unless some untoward emergency situation occurs and only then on the recommendation of the concerned District Magistrate the postponement shall be notified to the public through the same National and Regional vernacular dailies and also prominently displayed at all the identified offices by the concerned SPCB or UTPCC - In the above exceptional circumstances fresh date, time and venue for the public consultation shall be decided by the Member-Secretary of the concerned SPCB or UTPCC only in consultation with the District Magistrate and notified afresh as per the procedure. - The District Magistrate or his or her representative not below the rank of an Additional District Magistrate assisted by a representative of SPCB or UTPCC, shall supervise and preside over the entire public hearing process.
+- Project proponent shall make a request through a simple letter to the Member Secretary of the SPCB or UTPCC to arrange public hearing. - Project proponent shall enclose with the letter of request, at least 10 hard copies and 10 soft copies of the draft EIA report including the summary EIA report in English and in official language of the State/local language prepared as per the approved scope of work, to the concerned Authority. - Simultaneously, project proponent shall arrange to send, one hard copy and one soft copy, of the above draft EIA report along with the summary EIA report to the following Authorities within whose jurisdiction the project will be located: - District magistrate(s) /District Collector/Deputy Commissioner (s) - Zilla parishad and municipal corporation or panchayats union - District industries office - Urban local bodies (ULBs)/PRIs concerned/development authorities - Concerned regional office of the MoEF/SPCB - Above mentioned Authorities except regional office of MoEF shall arrange to widely publicize the draft EIA report within their respective jurisdictions requesting the interested persons to send their comments to the concerned regulatory Authorities.
+They shall also make draft EIA report for inspection electronically or otherwise to the public during normal office hours till the public hearing is over. - Concerned regulatory Authority (MoEF/SEIAA/UTEIA) shall display the summary of EIA report on its website and also make full draft EIA report available for reference at a notified place during normal office hours at their head office. - SPCB or UTPCC concerned shall also make similar arrangements for giving publicity about the project within the State/UT and make available the summary of draft EIA report for inspection in select offices, public libraries or any other suitable location, etc. They shall also additionally make available a copy of the draft EIA report to the five authorities/offices as mentioned above. - The Member-Secretary of the concerned SPCB or UTPCC shall finalize the date, time and exact venue for the conduct of public hearing within seven days of the date of the receipt of the draft EIA report from the project proponent and advertise the same in one major National Daily and one Regional vernacular Daily/official State language. - A minimum notice period of 30 (thirty) days shall be provided to the public for furnishing their responses. - No postponement of the date, time, venue of the public hearing shall be undertaken, unless some untoward emergency situation occurs.
+Only in case of emergenies and up on recommendation of the concerned District Magistrate/District Collector/Deputy Commissioner the postponement shall be notified to the public through the same National and Regional vernacular dailies and also prominently displayed at all the identified offices by the concerned SPCB or UTPCC - In the above exceptional circumstances fresh date, time and venue for the public consultation shall be decided by the Member-Secretary of the concerned SPCB or UTPCC only in consultation with the District Magistrate/District Collector/Deputy Commissioner and notified afresh as per the procedure. - The District Magistrate/District Collector/Deputy Commissioner or his or her representative not below the rank of an Additional District Magistrate assisted by a representative of SPCB or UTPCC, shall supervise and preside over the entire public hearing process.